swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-45-review-drift-alerts-and-decide-on-action.md

 git push
 ```

-The next scheduled monitoring workflow will use the new thresholds and only open
+The next scheduled monitoring workflow (or manual trigger) will use the new
-a new issue if drift still exceeds them.
+thresholds and only open a new issue if drift still exceeds them.

 ### Option 2: Roll back the deployment

 If the deployed model is clearly worse than the previous version, roll back.
-Use
-the fast Kubernetes path for immediate incident response, then follow with the
+There are two rollback paths:

+* **Fast rollback with Kubernetes** — revert the running deployment immediately.
+  Use this first to stop the incident, but remember that it does not change Git or
+  DVC.
+* **Canonical rollback with Git and DVC** — restore the exact code, model
+  artifact, and data that produced the previous version on `main`.
+Use this to
-Git/DVC path to keep the source of truth consistent.
+  make the source of truth consistent and let the CI/CD pipeline redeploy cleanly.

 #### Find the previous known-good version